 The AEC Sustainability Team News Flash is used to keep parties inside and outside of our organization abreast of sustainability activities occurring within AEC.
-The aim is to promote cross functional communication to assure AEC sustainability initiatives are leveraged across all
+The aim is to promote cross functional communication to assure AEC sustainability initiatives are leveraged across all the projects for which we are responsible.
+News Flash is published irregularly; all editions can be found here.

-Ross School of Business: LEED-NC Silver
+Ross School of Business: LEED-NC Silve

-Couzens Hall: ASHRAE +30% and Designed to Earn the ENERGY STAR® certification
+Couzens Hall: ASHRAE +30% and Designed to Earn the ENERGY STAR[®] certification